 - 6 tablespoons pesto (use vegan pesto for dairy free version)

-- 6 ounces pasta (linguine, tagliatelle, etc) (use gluten free pasta for gluten free version)
+- 6 ounces gluten free pasta (linguine, tagliatelle, etc)

 - 2 green onions, diced

-- Add a dash of soy sauce, salt and a little bit of lime juice onto both sides of the salmon steak.
+- Add a dash of tamari, salt and a little bit of lime juice onto both sides of the salmon steak.

 - Heat oil over medium heat and add thinly sliced garlic.
 Cook until it starts to brown and then remove the garlic.
 Increase heat to medium-high and add the salmon steak, once the oil is hot, cooking it on both sides until browned.

-- When salmon steak is cooked through, cut it up into large bite sized pieces.
+- When salmon steak is cooked through, cut it up into large bite sized pieces (removing the bones).

 - Top pasta with salmon, capers, red onions, crispy fried garlic, and green onions.
 Toss.
 Add a splash of lime juice for an extra kick.